gabrielbrunop/haxball-extended-room/README.md

 ### Room

-This is the main class by which you can control the room, the players, the events, the map as well as add commands and plugins to the room.
+This is the main class by which you can control the room, the players, the events, the map as well as add commands and modules to the room.

 Once instantiated, it will be added to the `window` object.